London weekend getaway: 72 hours to remember

 Tie up your final evening by throwing caution to the wind and having a rocking Monday night!
 Make your Monday feel like a Friday at Cabana, the home of hot-hot-hot Brazillian food!
 Dine in a friendly atmosphere with good music and good vibes, and with a menu offering churrasco fried chicken and a feijoada hot-pot, feast over Brazilian classics at Cabana and let the good times roll.

 After Cabana, let your senses open up at Waitress.
 When Jenna Hunterson enters a pie baking competition to try and start a new life for her child, you’ll be whisked away to a whole new world.
-With a star cast, you’ll be singing lyrics all the way home from London and hoping that you can bake these pies!
+With a star cast, you’ll be singing lyrics all the way home from your London weekend and hoping that you can bake these pies!